2/21/2025

 Brian Lane

 You know, the other thing, Josh, you know, our service business continues to grow.
 Did a billion one-off last year.
-If you look at the backend of Wood Quarters, where you got significant temperature change, got really cold in parts of the country, that really accelerates your service, call out work, et cetera.
+If you look at the back end of the fourth quarter where you got significant temperature change, got really cold in parts of the country, that really accelerates your service, call-out work, et cetera.
 So, you know, that helps your margins as well.

 speaker